Profile-Driven Co-Pilot

 | Open & inspectable | no | no | partial | open runner · signed assets |

 Same incident, two worlds.
-The example below is from an embedded team — but the shape is identical for SaaS: a stale on-call, a ticket nobody can root-cause without waking three more people, a fix that lands without tests. agenIT wakes the squad instead of the team.
+The example below is from an embedded team — but the shape is identical for SaaS: a stale on-call, a ticket nobody can root-cause without waking three more people, a fix that lands without tests.
+Octobus wakes the squad instead of the team.

 Most AI dev tools want your codebase on their servers.
-Fine for a side project — not fine if you work on anything proprietary. agenIT flips it: the tool runs on your machine, the AI's instructions come to you, and they're cleared from disk when you're done.
+Fine for a side project — not fine if you work on anything proprietary.
+Octobus flips it: the tool runs on your machine, the AI's instructions come to you, and they're cleared from disk when you're done.
 The wire only carries your licence going out and the AI's skills coming in.
 Your source code?
 Never moves.

 The runner is open and auditable.
 You can lock it to a specific release and verify the signature.